 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, Serpro, headquartered in Brazil, reported total carbon emissions of approximately 5,994,000 kg CO2e.
-This figure encompasses all emissions but does not specify the breakdown into Scope 1, 2, or 3 emissions, as no detailed scope data has been disclosed.
-Currently, Serpro has not established any specific reduction targets or initiatives, nor does it participate in recognised climate pledges such as the Science Based Targets initiative (SBTi).
-The absence of documented reduction strategies indicates a need for further commitment to climate action within the organisation.
-As emissions data is not cascaded from a parent company, all figures are directly attributed to Serpro itself.
-The organisation's climate commitments and future strategies remain unclear, highlighting an opportunity for improvement in transparency and accountability regarding its environmental impact.
+This figure encompasses all emissions but does not specify the breakdown into Scope 1, 2, or 3 emissions, as the organisation has not disclosed data for these categories.
+Currently, Serpro does not have any publicly stated reduction targets or initiatives, nor does it participate in frameworks such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+The absence of specific climate commitments suggests that the organisation may be in the early stages of developing a comprehensive climate strategy.
+As emissions data is not cascaded from a parent or related organisation, all figures are directly attributed to Serpro itself.
+The company operates within a context where many organisations are increasingly focusing on sustainability and carbon reduction, highlighting the importance of establishing clear climate commitments in the future.